cozygene/Unico/README.md

 ```

 ### Version info
-Our algorithm is tested on both R 3.6.1 and R 4.1.0, on both Linux and MacOS based machines.
+Our algorithm is tested on both R 3.6.1 and R 4.1.0, on Windows, Linux and MacOS based machines.
-The entirety of the system environment is also included at the end of the tutorial notebook.

 ### Tutorial
-Please head to "vignettes" folder for a more involved step by step tutorial on deconvolving a simulated PBMC pseudo-bulk expression dataset and association testing on subsets of publicly available methylation data.
+Please head to <a href="https://cozygene.github.io/Unico/articles/Unico-Tutorial.html">this vignettes</a> for a more involved step by step tutorial on deconvolving a simulated PBMC pseudo-bulk expression dataset and association testing on subsets of publicly available methylation datasets.

 ### Author

-This software was developed by Zeyuan Johnson Chen (johnsonchen@cs.ucla.edu) and Elior Rahmani (EliorRahmani@mednet.ucla.edu).
+This software is developed by Zeyuan Johnson Chen (johnsonchen@cs.ucla.edu) and Elior Rahmani (EliorRahmani@mednet.ucla.edu).

 ### License